Masters Degree Apprenticeships - A Guide

 • Relevant industry-specific qualifications

-It's likely you'll be in a role with a high-level of responsibility during a Masters degree apprenticeship.
+It's also likely you'll be in a role with a high-level of responsibility during a Masters degree apprenticeship.
 For example, the Education Leadership Level 7 Apprenticehsip at the University of Birmingham requires you to have experience in a senior leadership role.

 How do Masters degree apprenticeships work?